I was a Sous Vide naysayer for a long time.

-After sous vide-ing for about an hour, I got the notification the steak was done and from that point, it was time to transition to the grill.
-While you are sous-vide-ing the steak, you can use that time to go ahead and make yourself a cocktail, and then prep your grill and get the coals started so they are nice and hot when the steak is done.Print
+After sous vide-ing for about an hour, I got the notification the steak was done.
+From that point, it was time to transition to the grill.
+While you are sous-vide-ing the steak, you can use that time to go ahead and make yourself a cocktail.
+Then prep your grill and get the coals started so they are nice and hot when the steak is done.Print

 - 2 NYStrip of Ribeye Steaks- ¾ to an 1” is ideal (try to buy steaks that are the same thickness)